President Business: Diabolical...

 - Stahl from Fire Emblem Awakening is very much this trope.
 It's even commented on and sort of invoked in his support conversations with Miriel, who notes that no matter how much he and the rest of the army improves combat-wise, Stahl is always in the exact middle of her test results.
 It's further explained that everyone else knows how average Stahl is, so when they see him getting better, they train even harder.

 - The psychological video game, The Stanley Parable, is all about an average guy named Stanley, who spent his whole life working as employee 427 at a corporate office.
 He does nothing but push buttons on a monitor, until one day he noticed no orders were appearing on his monitor, and all of his fellow employees suddenly disappeared.
 The game questions the concept of being an average person of society and the possible power, or lack of power, when making a choice.

-- Naegi in Dangan Ronpa sees himself as this.
-His favourite songs always just so happen at the top of popularity charts, he doesn't have any remarkable interests or hobbies, and repeatedly says that the only positive thing about him is his optimism.
-It gets to the point where he finds the fact that the girl he likes (who, by the way, is one of Japan's most famous popstars) actually remembers him to be utterly bewildering.
+- Makoto Naegi in Danganronpa: Trigger Happy Havoc sees himself as this.
+His favourite songs always just so happen to be at the top of the popularity charts, he doesn't have any remarkable interests or hobbies, and repeatedly says that the only positive thing about him is his optimism.
+At the beginning of the game, he finds the fact that Sayaka Maizono, who he went to middle school with and is now one of Japan's most famous popstars, remembers and has fond memories of him, him to be utterly bewildering.

 - The Inexplicable Adventures of Bob! is about Bob Smithson, officially the World's Most Average Man.
 As time goes on though, it becomes clear that he does have one significant thing going for him: a higher than average wisdom score.